Actualizado

 Maternal Safety Outcomes

 The DTG+FTC/TAF arm of IMPAACT 2010/VESTED had higher maternal weight gain than the other two arms.8 Although greater weight gain was seen in mothers receiving DTG+FTC/TAF, the extent of average weekly weight gain that occurred was still below the recommended amount by the Institute of Medicine.
-Follow-up analyses did not identify significant differences in metabolic issues between study arms as measured by hemoglobin A1C or random glucose levels among pregnant women or infants,12 and they also showed that lower antepartum weight gain was associated with a higher risk of adverse pregnancy outcomes.13 However, a separate analysis of weight gain patterns within the United States did show a 1.7-fold higher relative risk of excessive gestational weight gain among pregnant women on TAF with an integrase strand transfer inhibitor (INSTI) than among those not exposed to these drugs.14 Although INSTI use alone was not associated with excessive weight gain, all women on TAF were also on an INSTI, so the effect of TAF alone could not be examined.
-No differences in pregnancy outcomes or gestational diabetes were identified, but there was a higher risk of hypertensive disorders in the INSTI group than in those not on INSTIs or on TDF.
+Follow-up analyses did not identify significant differences in metabolic issues between study arms as measured by hemoglobin A1C or random glucose levels among pregnant women or infants,11 and they also showed that lower antepartum weight gain was associated with a higher risk of adverse pregnancy outcomes.12 However, the potential implications of excessive weight gain and other adverse safety outcomes when TAF-containing regimens are prescribed during pregnancy have also been evaluated13-15 in U.S.-based cohorts with variable findings.
+A systematic analysis12,16 of these collective studies identified a higher risk of excessive maternal weight gain and hypertensive disorders among pregnant women on TAF/integrase strand transfer inhibitor (INSTI) ART regimens in comparison to those not on a TAF/INSTI ART regimen but did not identify any differences in the risk of gestational diabetes mellitus.
+However, because TAF was administered with an INSTI across these studies, the effect of TAF alone could not be examined.

 Renal safety also has been examined in a separate retrospective cohort of 100 pregnant women with HIV receiving TAF- or TDF-containing ART, and no significant differences in renal function, toxicity, or treatment discontinuations due to renal toxicity among regimens were identified.15